One of the most frustrating aspects of selling is writing email subject lines for sales follow-ups that go ignored.

-In an effort to help you do just that, we’ve put together some sales follow-up email subject lines that are proven to work.
-While none of them are guaranteed to be effective, they’re significantly more likely to increase your chances of a response, so be sure to give them a shot.
-(Shoutout to our friends at Mailshake for some of these ideas).
+In an effort to help you do just that, we’ve put together the best sales email subject lines that are proven to work.
+While every deal is unique, these subject line examples are significantly more likely to increase your chances of a response.

 1. “Next steps”

-When you want to keep things simple and to the point, this subject line is your best bet.
-Use it after you’ve already spoken to the prospect, or after you’ve left them a message.
+When you want to keep things simple and to the point, this sales email subject line is your best bet.
+Use it after you’ve already spoken to the potential customer, or after you’ve left them a message.
 Do not use it if you’ve already tried to reach out to no avail.

 2. “This is a sales email”

-While it might seem silly and counterintuitive, sometimes honesty and straightforwardness is the best way to break down barriers and get a response.
+While it might seem silly and counterintuitive, sometimes honesty and straightforwardness is the best way to break down barriers and get a response to your follow-up emails.
 Not everyone will feel comfortable using this subject line, but it definitely works.